Back to Blog

 Before pulling the trigger on NordicTrack, consider these alternatives that might better fit Singapore needs:

 Singapore-Specific: Some local fitness stores carry Matrix and TechnoGym home models with better warranty coverage and faster service response times.
-Worth checking if you prioritize support over price.
+Worth checking if you prioritise support over price.

 MAINTENANCE AND LONGEVITY